gortonator/bsds-6650/assignments-2020/Assignment-1.md

 This is the major part of this assignment.
 We want a multithreaded Java client that we can configure to upload a day of lift rides to the server and exert various loads on the server.

 Your client should accept a set of parameters from the command line (or a parameter file) at startup.
 These are:
-1. maximum number of threads to run (numThreads - max 256)
+1. maximum number of threads to run (maxThreads - max 256)
 1. number of skier to generate lift rides for  (numSkiers - default 50000), This is effectively the skier's ID (skierID)
 1. number of ski lifts  (numLifts - range 5-60, default 40)
 1. the ski day number - default to 1